What Kind of Things Break During WordPress or Drupal Updates and How to Fix Them Quickly

 Major releases – 1.0, 2.0, and so on – are made once every few years.
-The community puts a lot of good-faith effort into backwards compatibility, but with major releases, some features are deliberately dropped, or radically changed.
+The community puts a lot of good-faith effort into backward compatibility, but with major releases, some features are deliberately dropped, or radically changed.
 Themes and plug-ins can and do break – in fact, they usually need to be updated in order to support new major versions.

 Minor releases (5.1, 5.2, 5.3, and so on) are not quite like that.
-They add or improve new features, but backwards compatibility is an explicit goal.
+They add or improve new features, but backward compatibility is an explicit goal.
 Breaking changes can occur, but they are a result of bugs more often than a deliberate decision.

 Finally, maintenance and security releases, like 5.0.1, 5.0.2, 5.5.1, 5.5.2, and so on, are usually even more subtle.
 They are usually published in order to fix important bugs or security problems and, since they make no major functional changes, they rarely break things.

 That’s not always the case, though.
 For example, a while back, the 5.0.1 release had to make some breaking changes in order to fix some security issues.

 Drupal’s approach is fairly similar.
 Drupal also makes a major, all-bets-are-off release once every few years, with minor releases in-between.
 However, security and maintenance fixes are released monthly, according to a strict calendar, for all supported versions.